Cooperative intramolecular dynamics control the chain-length-dependent glass transition in polymers: -dependent activation barriers

 \section{$M$-dependent activation barriers}

 The $\alpha$-relaxation of non-polymeric glass-formers near $T_g$ involves correlated \textit{inter}molecular motion on length-scales $\sim 1\textrm{--}5\,\textrm{nm}$ \cite{hempel2000characteristic}.
-However, for polymers $T_g(M)$ is strongly linked to the properties of the conformer (Figs.~\ref{fig:Tg_values_PMMAPS}e-f), and the $\alpha$-relaxation has more \textit{intra}molecular character due to chain connectivity and dihedral motion within the polymer backbone \cite{bershtein1985interrelationship,boyer1963relation,colmenero2015polymers}.
-Thus, we expect activation barriers for conformational relaxations to be important for understanding $T_g$.
+However, for polymers $T_g(M)$ is strongly linked to the properties of the conformer (Figs.~\ref{fig:Tg_values_PMMAPS}e-f), and the $\alpha$-relaxation has a significant \textit{intra}molecular contribution due to chain connectivity and dihedral motion within the polymer backbone \cite{bershtein1985interrelationship,boyer1963relation,colmenero2015polymers,vogel2008macromol,Paul2004RepProgPhys}. \change{The $\beta$ relaxation in polymers, in turn, has been interpreted as having a strongly intramolecular character, as demonstrated by its response to pressure \cite{Mpoukouvalas2009Macromol,Roland2005RepProgPhys}.
+Thus, we expect activation barriers for conformational relaxations to be of key importance for understanding glass-transition-related dynamics, and $T_g$.}

 The activation enthalpies $\Delta H_{\beta,\gamma}$ for PMMA, determined from Arrhenius fits within the glassy state, are shown in Fig.~\ref{fig:fig5}a.
 We find that: \begin{enumerate} \item[(i)] $\Delta H_{\gamma}$ is roughly $M$-independent; \item[(ii)] $\Delta H_{\beta}\approx\Delta H_{\gamma}$ for $M\simeq M_{\gamma}$, suggesting that the $\beta$-relaxation originates from more `local' $\gamma$-relaxations acting on chain-sections of mass $M_{\gamma}\simeq200$ g/mol (4 backbone atoms, or $\sim4$ backbone conformers) \cite{boyer1976mechanical}; \item[(iii)] $\Delta H_{\beta}$ increases with $M$ for $M_{\gamma}<M<M^{\star}$, and is nearly $M$-independent for $M\geq M^{\star}$, suggesting that the $\beta$-relaxation in regimes II and III involves chain segments of size $\sim M^{\star}$. \end{enumerate}